Carnival Pride: Facilities

 In October 2014 Carnival Pride entered dry dock for scrubber installation and refurbishment.

 The ship is scheduled to undergo another refurbishment in early 2019.

 Accidents and incidents

+On December 4, 2004 a passenger by the name of Annette Mizener went missing while on board during a family trip.
+It is unknown if she went overboard willingly, accidentally, or maliciously.

 On May 8, 2016, the Carnival Pride collided into the pier in Baltimore, causing a terminal gangway to collapse and crush 3 cars.
 Nobody was hurt in the incident.